Transform Your User Experience: 8 Must-Try Tools for Improving Website Accessibility

 Google Lighthouse offers accessibility testing as part of its broader performance audit capabilities.
 This integration makes it especially valuable for teams already using Lighthouse for performance optimization.

 Color and contrast issues affect a wide range of users, including those with low vision, color blindness, or those using devices in bright environments.
-These specialized tools for improving website accessibility focus specifically on ensuring your color choices work for all users.
+These specialized tools focus specifically on ensuring your color choices work for all users.

 WebAIM Contrast Checker

 The WebAIM Contrast Checker is a simple yet powerful tool that allows you to evaluate color combinations against WCAG standards.
-It’s one of the essential tools for improving website accessibility related to visual perception.
+It's one of the essential tools related to visual perception accessibility.

 Colorable